LON - LAS

 • Which airports will I be using when flying from London to Las Vegas?

 There are 4 airports in London (London City, London Gatwick, London Heathrow, and London Luton.) and only 1 airport in Las Vegas (Las Vegas Harry Reid Intl).
-The cheapest flights are generally found on the London Gatwick Airport to Las Vegas Harry Reid Intl flight route.
+The cheapest flights are generally found on the London Heathrow Airport to Las Vegas Harry Reid Intl flight route.

 • Which airlines offer Wi-Fi service onboard planes from London to Las Vegas?